Wenhua-Wei/GOSH-FHIRworks2020-GraphingData/README.md

 5. Firstly, run the FHIR API repository and open the local host port

         https://github.com/goshdrive/FHIRworks_2020
-6. Go back to the GOSH-FHIRworks2020-GraphingData repository, run
+6. Go back to the GOSH-FHIRworks2020-GraphingData repository, and run the following command

         python app.py
 7. Open the local host port